Sales Territory

 What Is a Sales Territory Map and How Does It Work?

-A sales territory map directly links to increased efficiency, fair coverage, and business growth.
-When sales teams understand their exact responsibilities, they can focus on their areas with precision, leading to higher performance, better customer service, and ultimately, more sales.
+A sales territory map connects directly to increased efficiency and business growth.
+When reps know their exact responsibilities, they focus with precision.
+Focused effort produces higher close rates and stronger customer relationships.

 Different Ways Sales Territories Can Be Defined